 The risk management plan describes measures to protect the health and safety of people and to protect the environment by controlling or mitigating risk.
 The risk management plan is given effect through licence conditions.
-Draft licence conditions are detailed in Chapter 4 of the RARMP.

 As the level of risk is considered negligible, specific risk treatment is not required.
 However, since this is a limited and controlled release, the licence includes limits on the size, location and duration of the release, as well as controls to prohibit the use of GM plant material in commercial human food and animal feed, to minimise dispersal of the GMOs or GM pollen from the trial site, to transport GMOs in accordance with the Regulator's guidelines, to destroy GMOs at the end of the trial and to conduct post-harvest monitoring at the trial sites to ensure the GMOs are destroyed.